guillermooo/sublime-undocs/source/macros.rst

 *********************

 To start recording a macro, press ``CTRL + Q``.
 After that, carefully execute the desired steps one by one.
-When you're done, press ``CTRL + Q`` to stop recording.
+When you're done, press ``CTRL + Q`` again to stop recording.
 Your new macro won't be saved to a file, but kept in the macro buffer instead.
 You can now run the recorded macro by pressing ``CTRL + SHIFT + Q`` or save it to a file by selecting **Tools | Save macro...**.

 The macro buffer will only remember the macro recorded latest.

 .. note::
-    Macros only capture commands sent to the buffer: window level commands, such as creating a new file, will be ignored.
+    Recorded macros only capture commands sent to the buffer: window level commands, such as creating a new file, will be ignored.

 How to edit a macro
 *******************